kmsolomon/hide-job-posts/README.md

 ## Work in progress:

-- error handling
+- error handling (make sure error clears if you try to enter invalid name and then do a valid one, hide popup content if not on correct page)
 - make it prettier (refactoring)
-- :bug: Make sure using context menu doesn't add it to the list if it's already there
+- :bug: On initial load of extension, hiding via context menu before ever opening popup means the values are not saved to storage

 ## Credit